 Analysis 4 explored whether decentering moderates the CS-UCS relationship.
 Findings showed that individuals with higher trait-level decentering exhibited a stronger inverse CS-UCS relationship, implying that mindfulness-related traits may enhance the coupling between self-compassionate and self-critical responses.
 However, this effect was observed only at the person level, with minimal influence at the day and moment levels.
 This specificity challenges the Bipolar Continuum Hypothesis assumption of a universally fixed inverse relationship by suggesting that individual differences in mindfulness-related traits, such as decentering, may influence the strength of the CS-UCS relationship.

 In sum, Study 2 offers strong support for the Bipolar Continuum Hypothesis while highlighting nuanced complexities.
 Analyses 1 and 3 show a robust and consistent inverse relationship between CS and UCS across varying stress levels, reinforcing the hypothesis’s core tenet.
 Additionally, Analyses 2 and 4 underscore the symmetrical influence of internal factors such as negative affect and trait-level decentering, further validating the dynamic interplay between these components.
 However, certain results point to potential flexibility beyond the strict Bipolar Continuum Hypothesis framework, notably the limited impact of external factors like event unpleasantness and the nuanced, trait-specific influence of decentering.
 These findings suggest that while the hypothesis provides a compelling foundation, it may benefit from incorporating broader contextual and individual variability to fully capture the dynamics of self-compassion.

+Multilevel Dimensionality Analysis

+Building on prior evidence for the Bipolar Continuum Hypothesis in trait self-compassion, we assessed the dimensionality of state self-compassion using multilevel confirmatory factor analysis (H1) applied to the combined datasets from both studies.
+We compared three theoretical models: (1) One-Factor Model positing a single self-compassion dimension; (2) Two-Factor Model distinguishing the CS and UCS components.
+(3) Bifactor Model incorporating both a general factor and specific CS/UCS factors.

+Results.
+The Two-Factor Model fit better than the One-Factor Model (LRT = 1068.792, df = 5, p < 0.001), supporting distinct CS and UCS dimensions, while the Bifactor Model demonstrated an even better fit (LRT = 506.656, df = 17, p < 0.001).
+The Bifactor Model identified a robust general factor—particularly at the between-subject level—indicating that most items reflect a unidimensional construct.
+UCS-specific items captured unique variance, whereas CS-specific factors showed weaker loadings, underscoring the prominence of a general factor and the unique role of UCS items in explaining individual differences.

+Factor intercorrelations in the Two-Factor Model were 0.437 (SE = 0.009) at the within level and 0.720 (SE = 0.059) at the between level.
+Table 1 presents standardized factor loadings for the Bifactor Model, while Table 2 reports goodness-of-fit indices for the three CFA models.
+The hierarchical ω values revealed that the general factor explained more variance than the specific factors at both levels.
+Specifically, at the within level: ωh,gen,w = 0.26, ωh,cs,w = 0.10, ωh,ucs,w = 0.04; and at the between level: ωh,gen,b = 0.51, ωh,cs,b = 0.07, ωh,ucs,b = 0.21.

+While the Bifactor Model provided the best statistical fit, it may overestimate fit (Bonifay et al., 2017), so these results alone do not confirm the Bipolar Continuum Hypothesis.
+Importantly, multilevel CFA reflects stable, person-level relationships and may not fully capture the dynamic CS and UCS interplay across contexts.

+Table 1

+Standardized Factor Loadings for Multilevel Bifactor Model.